 - 20.1 Honour based abuse (HBA) can be described as practices which are used to control behaviour within families or other social groups in order to protect perceived cultural and religious beliefs and/or honour.
 The term 'honour-based abuse and violence' relates to the offender/s interpretation of the motivation for their actions.
 It is a violation of human rights and for young victims it is a form of child abuse and is a child protection matter. - 20.2 HBA can affect people of all ages, but often begins early in the family home.
 Girls and women are particularly at risk; however boys and men are also affected and may be at heightened risk if there are factors around disability, sexuality and mental health.
 Those subjected to it may find it particularly difficult to seek help as usual avenues seeking help, through parents or other family members may be unavailable. - 20.3 HBA can take many forms, it can include: forced marriage; female genital mutilation; Breast ironing; virginity testing and/or physical, sexual and economic abuse and coercive control.
-Victims can experience multiple forms of abuse and multiple perpetrators can be involved. - 20.4 If staff have a concern regarding a child or young person who might be at risk of HBA or who has suffered from HBA, they must speak to the DSL (or deputy).
-As appropriate, the DSL (or deputy) will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with the police and local authority children's social care.

-20.5 Teachers and support staff, along with regulated health and social care professionals in England and Wales, have a specific legal duty to report concerns regarding Female Genital Mutilation (FGM), (under Section 5B of the Female Genital Mutilation Act 2003, section 74 of the Serious Crime Act 2015) If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
-In suspected cases of FGM, staff must refer to the local authority as well as the police.
-The DSL will assist and support staff with this.
+Victims can experience multiple forms of abuse and multiple perpetrators can be involved. - 20.4 If team members have a concern regarding a child or young person who might be at risk of HBA or who has suffered from HBA, they must speak to the DSL (or deputy).
+As appropriate, the DSL (or deputy) will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with the police and local authority children's social care. - 20.5 Teachers and support staff, along with regulated health and social care professionals in England and Wales, have a specific legal duty to report concerns regarding Female Genital Mutilation (FGM), (under Section 5B of the Female Genital Mutilation Act 2003, section 74 of the Serious Crime Act 2015) If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
+In suspected cases of FGM, team members must refer to the local authority as well as the police.
+The DSL will assist and support team members with this. - 20.6 Team members must read and be familiar with statutory guidance regarding reporting FGM 'FGM Fact sheet': Female Genital Mutilation: the facts - 20.7 Since February 2023, the legal minimum age to enter into a marriage in England and Wales is 18.
+In these nations, it is a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial